jleeson/rollup-plugin-import-css/README.md

 Type: `boolean`
 Default: `false`

-Minifies the css being imported.
+Minifies the css being imported. <br/>
+**NOTE:** this minifier uses regex, for more complex css, you can utilize your own minifier via the `transform` function.

 ### modules